 Make cheese sauce: Melt butter, add flour, whisking and cook about one minute.
-Slowly add milk and cook, stirring till thick, about 10 minutes.
+Slowly add milk and cook, stirring till quite thick, about 5 minutes.
 Remove from heat, stir in cheese, Sherry, salt and onion powder.

 Assemble sandwiches: Preheat broiler.
 Arrange bread on large cookie sheet.
 Top each with two ounces turkey or ham, two slices tomato or asparagus, a sprinkle of pepper, bacon, then Cheddar cheese sauce.
-Sprinkle paprika over the top.
+Sprinkle a bit of cheese on the top.
+Sprinkle paprika over the top, if desired.

 Broil till lightly browned and serve piping hot.
-Serve with crunchy slaw or pickles.
+Serve with crunchy slaw or pickles or a budget salad.

 - Bread – bread freezes well is wrapped carefully and thawed overnight in the fridge, but only for short periods of time.
 I really like to use the better breads – oatmeal, used here, is a compromise – my kids like it and its a bit better than store brand.
 Plus the better breads often have great sales with coupons.
 I used Brownberry on sale with a coupon – 75 cents.
 Six slices come to 23 cents.

 - Milk: On sale this week, a gallon is $2.50, a cup and a half about 12 cents.
 When milk is inexpensive like this, I’ll pick up some at the beginning of the week, and then stop back at the store and buy more toward the end of the week for the next week’s supply.
 I’ll also think about recipes that use more milk.
 It generally keeps a good week unopened after the “sell by” day, several days opened if closed promptly and put back in the fridge after each use.